Ryan-W-Dev/Final_Project-SmartBrain/README.md

 - Node.js and npm
 - Docker Desktop or another Docker Compose-compatible runtime
 - A Hugging Face access token with permission to use the configured inference model
+- A Resend account and verified sending domain when deploying password recovery to production

 ## Getting Started